 If you wonder, “can bed bugs live in your hair”?
 You are in the right place.
 Bed bugs do not usually live in hair.
 Although bed bugs may be able to crawl through the hair, they can’t cling onto a piece of hair like lice or ticks.
+Learn more about the difference between bed bugs and lice here.

 Research has found that bed bugs avoid crawling through hair.